The Trust Board oversees the work of our hospitals.

 Evelyn brings a wealth of executive Board experience with over 13 years at a number of Foundation Trusts.

-Dr Findlay was appointed Medical Director in April 2017.
-He is also the Medical Director at WSH, which he joined in January 2014 from one of Wales’ largest integrated NHS organisations.
+Dr Findlay was appointed Chief Medical Officer in April 2017.
+He joined WSH as Medical Director in January 2014 from one of Wales’ largest integrated NHS organisations.

 He is an experienced clinical leader at national and regional level and a specialist intensive care consultant.